3 Common Reasons for Construction Disputes – and 3 Ways to Prevent Them

 Thankfully, understanding the most common types of disputes can help your team take steps to anticipate and reduce the frequency of claims – and ensure documentation is in place to efficiently reach a resolution should one arise.

-The Most Common Types of Disputes
+The Most Common Types of Construction Disputes

 While the most common types of disputes vary year to year, there are three categories that frequently make the list: contractual issues, changes in scope, and delays.